Endeavour-PL/PL-8-GRADE-EXIT-EXAM/README.md

 - Renamed selected variable values for consistency and clarity
 - Removed unused columns from the original dataset
 - Created an interactive Power BI report with filtering and mapping
+- Version v02 of the report includes an additional Page 3 – a new map-based visualization by macroregion (custom classification of Polish voivodeships into 7 macroregions)

 ## 📥 How to Access the Data